lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 ```

 Generation processes can declare new build outputs using the `+=` assignement
 operators.
-Using another operator will likely provent an underisable result.
+Using another operator will likely provoke an undesirable result.

 ## Tangling Org Documents